w3f/polkadot-wiki/docs/learn-ledger.md

 After some processing time, the screen of your device will update to say "Install app Polkadot".
 Navigate all the way to the right, verify the Identifier hash matches the one that is printed in your terminal.
 Click both buttons on "Perform Installation" to install the application.
-It will ask again for your Pin code and you should enter it in the device.
+It will ask again for your PIN code.

 At the end of the process you should have the newly installed Polkadot application on the device.